matt-o-west/dev-links/README.md

 ## Dev Links

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-The project is a link aggregator for developers!
-It utilizes Node, Typescript and Postgres on the backend, Tailwind and Radix Primitives on the frontend, AWS for file storage.
+This project is a platform to create custom software engineer profiles!
+It houses development-focused links, social media, contact info and a profile picture in a dynamically rendered URL.
+It utilizes Node, Typescript and Postgres on the backend, Tailwind and Radix Primitives on the frontend, and AWS for file storage.

 ## Running this Repo Locally